myakhlaqi/SampleResturantWebSite/README.md

 * Alert, Popover

 # Quick start:
+There are two ways to use this project:
+## a- Run docker image

+## b- Clode project source code
 1- clone the repository into your local system by this command:
 ```
 git clone https://github.com/myakhlaqi/SampleResturantWebSite.git